Lost Girl (Once Upon a Time)

 "Lost Girl" is the second episode of the third season of the American fantasy drama series Once Upon a Time, and the show's 46th episode overall.
 It was first broadcast on October 6, 2013.
 This episode features the core characters continuing to search for Henry (Jared S. Gilmore).

 Peter Pan (Robbie Kay) presents Emma Swan (Jennifer Morrison) with a map of Henry's (Jared S. Gilmore) location, though it can only be successfully used if Emma embraces her true identity.
 Meanwhile, Mr. Gold (Robert Carlyle) gets some startling advice; and back in fairy-tale land, the Evil Queen (Lana Parrilla) has a tempting offer for Snow White (Ginnifer Goodwin).

 The episode—written by Andrew Chambliss and Kalinda Vazquez—received mixed reviews from critics, and was watched by 8.00 million people, achieving a 2.6/7 rating in 18–49 adult viewers.

+Title card

+The Sword in the Stone stands in the Enchanted Forest.

 Plot

-Opening sequence

-The Sword in the Stone is featured.